mooreryan/TenderIsTheByte/collections/_posts/2021-10-02-ocaml-re2-tutorial.md

 {% endraw %}
 {% endhighlight %}

-It is important to rember that the `find_all` functions return *non-overlapping* matches.
+It is important to remember that the `find_all` functions return *non-overlapping* matches.

 {% highlight OCaml %}
 {% raw %}